ssorj/qtools/README.md

 `--count` option to tell them to stop after processing a given number of messages or requests.

+Tools that read from or write to the console take the following options.

+    --input FILE          Read input from FILE
+    --output FILE         Write output to FILE

-With a few exceptions, all the tools share the following options.
+With a few exceptions, all the tools share these options.

     -h, --help            Print help output
     --verbose             Print detailed logging
     --quiet               Print no logging

-Tools that read from or write to the console take these options.

-    --input FILE          Read input from FILE
-    --output FILE         Write output to FILE

 ### The `qsend` and `qreceive` commands

 These commands perform one-way message transfers.

+    qsend URL [URLS] [OPTIONS] [< messages.txt]
+    qreceive URL [URLS] [OPTIONS] [> messages.txt]

     qsend URL --message MESSAGE